CaliforniaHerps.com

 Western Zebra-tailed Lizard texas greater earless lizard In this video you can see how the blue tail on a juvenile skink stands out when the lizard moves, especially when it uses its stripes to blend into the vegetation.
 A predator is more likely to go for the tail, which can detach without hurting the lizard.
 Coronado Skink

 When running, Western Zebra-tailed Lizards raise up and wave their tail to show the zebra-like black and white bars on the bottom of the tail.
 This draws the predator's attention to the more expendable tail and away from the vulnerable body.
 This Texas Greater Earless Lizard waves its barred tail to show its underside in order to distract a pursuer.
 It it is grabbed by a predator, the tail is less vulnerable than the rest of the body.
-In this video you can see how the blue tail on a juvenile Skilton's skink stands out when the lizard moves, especially when it uses its stripes to blend into the vegetation.
+In this short video you can see how the blue tail on a juvenile Skilton's Skink stands out when the lizard moves, especially when it uses its stripes to blend into the vegetation.
 A predator is more likely to go for the tail, which can detach without hurting the lizard.
 Adult Coronado Skink, San Diego County © Jack

 You can see in this distant shot how much the blue tail on a skink stands out.
 The light stripes and dark background on the head and body tend to blend into the background making them less noticable.
 When a skink with a blue tail is running, it can look like there is a small bright blue snake wriggling instead of a lizard.
 That will attract the eye of a predato.
 But unlike the body, the tail is expendable.
 If a predator grabs it, it will come off easily but it will still move as if it is alive to distract the predator while the rest of the lizard gets away unharmed.